 How long after I register my site will I receive a water budget?

-Just takes 2 minutes on the new Performance Program Budgeting Website (www.clcaengine.com).
+Just takes two minutes on the new Performance Program Budgeting Website (www.clcaengine.com).

 How often do I need to enter my Performance site meter readings?